-Choosing the perfect white paint color can be tough in 2019!
+Choosing the perfect white paint color can be tough!
 Who knew there could be so many different shades of white?

-Are you stuck trying to decide between Benjamin Moore White Dove and Swiss Coffee?
+Are you stuck trying to decide between Benjamin Moore Swiss Coffe and White Dove?
 Can’t decide between Sherwin Williams Alabaster and Benjamin Moore Simply White?
 Don’t worry – I got you!

 This white paint guide will help you find the perfect color for your home.